-SERV needs more volunteers for its Suffolk program every Monday and some Thursdays each month from 9:00 a.m. to 1 p.m.
+SERV needs more volunteers for its Suffolk program every Monday and Wednesday each month from 9:00 a.m. to 1 p.m.

 To volunteer for the program you need to have completed an 8-hour conciliation training or a certified mediation training and have at least 3 years of family law practice experience.